 Everybody's supporting illegal immigration and free health care for illegal immigrants.

-Corey Booker's bizarre comments, Trump won Michigan because Russians suppressed black voters in Michigan.
+Corey Booker's bizarre comments: Trump won Michigan because Russians suppressed black voters in Michigan.

-Andrew Yang, who I have no earthly idea who the guy is, too late to stop global warming.
+Andrew Yang, who I have no earthly idea who the guy is.

 We got to move to higher ground.

-Well, where are we gonna move to?
+Well, where are we going to move to?

 You know, I can't breathe protesting going on there.